Azure/azure-quickstart-templates/101-vm-simpleUbuntu/GettingStarted-ubuntu.md

 # Ubuntu Server 18.04-LTS Virtual Machine

-We will deploy a simple Ubuntu Virtual Machine.
-To complete this task, all you need is the azuredeploy.json file and a couple of commands if you deploy using Azure CLI.

-It's good to bear in mind that there are different ways to deploy resources in Azure, here a few options if you want to dig on the Azure Universe.
-You can run this template either using [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.
+The purpose of this ARM Template is **simple Ubuntu Server Virtual Machine** inserting a few parameters.

 ## The Template

 Don't let the size of the template scares you.
-The structure is very intuitive and once that you get the gist of it, you will see how easier your life will be regarding creating resources on Azure.
+The structure is very intuitive and once that you get the gist of it, you will see how easier your life will be regarding deploying resources to Azure.

-The only parameters that you need to inform are:  **adminUsername**, **adminPassword** and **resourceGroup**.
+Those are the parameters on the template, most of them are already with the values, the ones that you need to inform are: **adminUsername**, **adminPassword** and **resourceGroup**.
 All the other parameters will be already informed.

 Don't worry about changing anything on the file, either on the portal or using Azure CLI, you need to inform just the following parameters.
-There are some requirements for username and password.

 - *adminUsername:* Usernames can be a maximum of 20 characters and cannot end in a period (".").